dieskim/TamagotchiESP32/README.md

 ### CASE

-The case can be found here [CASE](https://www.thingiverse.com/thing:2374552)
+The case can be found here [CASE](https://www.thingiverse.com/thing:2374552) A additional case spacer can be found in the `hardware/stl` folder
 ### Example build

 For the example build the following parts were used: